 And the biggest flaw of that, it will not be as precise as accurately post-processed video.

 Therefore, if you made a very dynamic motion in your scene, a simple app can not keep up with that pace.
 It only can do a basic job for common use and static scenes without that much movement on it.

-If you want to make it perfect in the dynamic video, you need to work with Adobe Premiere and After Effects software.
-But that requires you a lot of time and dedication to figure out how to do all of those masks with pixel-perfect animations on them frame by frame.
+If you want to make it perfect in dynamic video, you need to work with Adobe Premiere and After Effects software.
+But that requires a lot of time and dedication to figure out how to do all those masks with pixel-perfect animations on them frame by frame.
 That is why you need a powerful tool such as Vjump editor.

 Green screen app TikTok

 To add green screen to TikTok video, you need to install Vjump.
-The app allows you to have the combination of tools that is capable of separating you from the background, adding independent entities to your video, and working as a built-in feature for real-time processing.
+The app allows you to have a combination of tools that is capable of separating you from the background, adding independent entities to your video, and working as a built-in feature for real-time processing.